 Some people have concerns with what treatment of the pelvic floor might mean.
-Here’s what to expect: First I learn about your specific concerns because not everyone is the same.
-Even similar symptoms may require different treatment.
+Here’s what to expect: First I learn about your specific concerns because not everyone is the same, even similar symptoms may require different treatment.
 Then, I teach everyone what the pelvic floor is and how it normally works.
 There is a lot of surprising information on what is normal about the bladder and how to properly do kegels.

 Call now to schedule your Evaluation and treatment.
 719-565-6678

 For more information about treatment click the link below to get my video series on leaky bladders!